jayakrishna9655/Lead-Code-Programs-/README.md

 24. Check if two strings are anagrams (contain the same characters in any order).
 25. Find the longest word in a sentence.
 26. Count vowels and consonants in a string.
+27. Find the most frequent element in an array by using HashMap.